Türkmenbaşy, Turkmenistan: Economy

 Western Turkmenistan has major petroleum and natural gas reserves, and Turkmenistan's largest oil refinery is in Türkmenbaşy.
-The Turkmenbashy oil refinery had a refining capacity of more than 10 million tons of oil per year as of May 2016.
+The Turkmenbashi oil refinery had a refining capacity of more than 10 million tons of oil per year as of May 2016.
 The refinery produces a range of products, including unleaded gasoline, petroleum coke, asphalt, laundry detergent, hydro-treated diesel, and lubricating oil.
-The Turkmenbashy oil refinery is Turkmenistan's largest producer of liquid petroleum gas, accounting for two-thirds of total production with annual output of about 300 thousand tonnes.
+The refinery is Turkmenistan's largest producer of liquid petroleum gas, accounting for two-thirds of total production with annual output of about 300 thousand tonnes.